-Beekeeping for Dummies can be purchased in Paperback or for Kindle.
-The Forth Edition of this intro to beekeeping has always been well received.
+Beekeeping for Dummies can be purchased in Paperback or on Kindle.

-It’s unusual for a book like this, on a topic such as beekeeping, to be so well reviewed.
-Beekeepers are somewhat notorious for their differing opinions on matters relating to their craft, and they don’t tend to be shy about sharing them!
+It’s unusual for a book like this, on the topic of beekeeping, to be so well-reviewed.
+Beekeepers are somewhat notorious for their differing opinions on matters relating to their craft, and they don’t tend to be shy about sharing them.

-However, Beekeeping For Dummies gets the stamp of approval from both newbies and experienced keepers alike.
+However, Beekeeping For Dummies tends to get the stamp of approval from both newbies and experienced keepers alike.

 Howland Blackiston, the author of Beekeeping For Dummies, has been working with bees for well over 30 years.

 His information and advice are derived from a long history of experience and study.

 Not only does Howard work with bees, but he is well known for his work with bee products.
 He has a lot of experience making mead, beeswax candles, and many other honey and wax products.